Rhombus666/Rhombus666/README.md

 - 👋 Hi, I’m @Rhombus666
-- 👀 I’m interested in ...
-C# and Python
+- 👀 I’m interested in C# and Python
-- 🌱 I’m currently learning ...
-Unity
+- 🌱 I’m currently learning to use Unity
-- 💞️ I’m looking to collaborate on ... nothing
+- 💞️ I’m looking to collaborate on anything if it is really cool and interesting
-- 📫 How to reach me ... pls dont

 <!---